kammitama5/kammitama5.github.io/_posts/2018-2-17-Saturday-February-17th.md

 - I'm still pretty busy, and there are some things that are up in the air, but pressing on.
 - I missed a friend's stream (in Haskell) *three times*.
 However, I've watched all of the streams afterwards on my own time.

+## I also
+- Got word that I've been accepted to this year's International Women's Day celebration at Google LA.
+So that should be pretty fun!
+It's on a Saturday, too, right in the middle of my volunteering for SCALE! :D
+- Oh yeah, and I applied for another thing over summer and there is this thing that may totally wreck the plans of a bunch of other stuff, but I'll find out by this week if it will or not :D. Oh well...life!

+## And..that's all I've got!